ez4gotit/OptimalOptimisticOptimisation/README.txt

      ```
    - Alternatively, run the provided `run_tests.sh` script.

-4. The test results will be reported in the `tests
+4. The test results will be reported in the `tests_report.txt'